FAQ - About child sponsorship

 What happens when there is an emergency in my sponsored child's community?

-Though Child Sponsorship is focused on long-term, sustainable community developement, we know that emergencies happen.
+Though Child Sponsorship is focused on long-term, sustainable community development, we know that emergencies happen.
 And when they do, children are especially vulnerable.
 Our staff and community volunteers need to be resourceful and flexible in urgently responding to rapidly changing needs in communities.

 It is our goal to help families and communities prepare, withstand and recover from emergencies so that together we can continue to focus on long-term and sustained development as soon as possible.
 During an emergency, we may temporarily suspend our regular programming to focus on the immediate needs of sponsored children, families, and community members.
 During a challenging time, the safety of all children and families we serve, and our staff and volunteers, remains a top priority.
 We also ask for your patience as you may experience delays in correspondence, including special gift processing and your child’s annual progress reports and updates.